 As a practical application of the HUMANE typology, IT Innovation will develop a generic model and simulation for human-machine networks, in collaboration with ATC, drawing on tools and experience from IRMOS, ROBUST and DAVID.
 This will be validated on use cases in the project, such as eVACUATE, which focuses on the safe large-scale evacuation of people with the help of a network comprising sensors, a decision support system, operational staff, emergency services and the evacuees themselves.

-In the final part of the project, IT Innovation will contribute to the development of a roadmap for future human-machine networks.
-The first version of this roadmap is due in November '16, with a final version due March '17.
+In the final part of the project, IT Innovation will contribute to the development of a roadmap for future human-machine networks for citizen participation, building on our expertise and engagement with government stakeholders in the SENSE4US project.

 HUMANE is part of the open data pilot in the EC's H2020 programme.
-Therefore, publications will be open access and data sets will be made available by the end of the projects.
-There will also be a HUMANE workshop held in the beginning of 2017 - details to be determined.
+Therefore, publications are open access and data sets will be made available by the end of the projects.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 645043.